Chapter 17 – Angel of Small Death

 She knew there would be no light down there, so she pinned her thin flashlight between her teeth and lifted the hatch up completely this time.
 She looked down.
 It was about a three meter drop down to the murky waters of the sewer.
 She didn't want to risk breaking something and subsequently incapacitating herself, so she fit her boots into the top rung of the rusty ladder and scrambled down the first few steps before jumping into the flowing current below.

 It went to her mid-thigh.
-Ahead, she saw the silhouette of the killer, barreling illuminated by the dim beam of her flash light.
-She pursued him, though the rushing current of the sewage (she tried hard not to think about that, but the smell hung as a permanent taint in her nostrils) slowed her significantly.
+Ahead, she saw the silhouette of the killer, barely illuminated by the dim beam of her flash light.
+She pursued him, though the rushing current of the sewage slowed her significantly.
 Thankfully, it seemed to do the same to Machiavelli.

 "Stop!
 Federal agent!"
 Ziva shouted after the killer, her words reverberating on the metal walls and transforming into a coarse, hollow sound.
 It felt strange to yell that after so long without being able to do so.